php-ecma-intl/ext/CONTRIBUTING.md

   We will use this description to update the CHANGELOG.
 If there is no description, or it does not adequately describe your feature, we may ask you to update the description.
-* php-ecma-intl/ext follows a superset of **[PSR-12 coding standard][psr-12]**.
-  Please ensure your code does, too. _Hint: run `composer dev:lint` to check._
+* pecl/ecma_intl uses `.clang-format` and `.clang-tidy` rules to keep the code style consistent.
+Your IDE might be able to detect these and use them.
+Be sure to exclude files matching the pattern `^.*arginfo\\.h$`.
+These are auto-generated.
 * Please **write tests** for any new features you add.
-* Please **ensure that tests pass** before submitting your pull request. php-ecma-intl/ext automatically runs tests for pull requests.
+* Please **ensure that tests pass** before submitting your pull request. pecl/ecma_intl automatically runs tests for pull requests.
 However, running the tests locally will help save time. _Hint: run `composer test`._
 * **Use topic/feature branches.** Please do not ask to pull from your main branch.
   * For more information, see "[Understanding the GitHub flow][gh-flow]."